-The measurement basis used in the preparation of the financial statements is the historical cost basis except that certain investments are stated at their fair value.
+The measurement basis used in the preparation of the financial statements is the historical cost basis except that certain investments are stated at their fair value as described in the accounting policy set out in note I(g).

 The preparation of financial statements in conformity with HKFRSs requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets, liabilities, income and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.